bytelinkinnovation/yola_mock_api/README.md

 ### Access Token Validation and Authentication

-This API uses role-based authentication, allowing only admins to add users who can access endpoints using their JWT token.
+This API uses role-based authentication, allowing only admins to add users but anyone with the test credentials can access the rest of the endpoints using the test login, if you require you personal login, send details to author of Api.

-To register, submit an email and password, or use the default login provided below:
+To register, submit email & password to author for signup, or use the default `test` login provided below:
 ```json
 {
     "email": "Test@example.com",